Transport in Germany: Overview

 The volume of traffic in Germany, especially goods transportation, is at a very high level due to its central location in Europe.

 In the past few decades, much of the freight traffic shifted from rail to road, which led the Federal Government to introduce a motor toll for trucks in 2005.
 Individual road usage increased resulting in a relatively high traffic density to other nations.
 A further increase of traffic is expected in the future.
+In 2023, 286 billion tonnes-kilometres are travelled by freight.
+In 2018, 630 billion kilometers were driven by german cars.
+In 2023, 591 billion kilometers were driven by german cars.

+From 2019 to 2021, road death per billion traveled kilometres is in range 3.7 to 4.0.
+The Common strategy for road safety activities in Germany from 2021 to 2030 is known as the “Road Safety Pact”.

+In Germany urban mobility is mostly performed as a driver by car (about 58%) by urban rail or by train (about 14%) or as passenger car (12%).

+Germany has 229,601 kilometers of road in its road network, which make a density of 0.60 kilometer of road per square kilometer.
+5.7% of those roads are known as motorways in European English and eventually in British English (Autobahn).